SanShiv1312/Notes/SEM-4/SMTA1402/README.md

 ### ->**Experiment** :
 - In Probability, Experiment or Trail is an attempt that can be `infinitely repeated` and has a well defined `set of possible outcomes`(Sample space).
-- The experiment will always results in something
+- The experiment will always results in something.

 Based on number of possible results in an experiment, we can classify  the experiments as two types
 - **Deterministic**